tremor-rs/tremor-www/docs/guides/metrics.md

 ### Metric Connector & Wiring

-So with all our connectors and pipelines configured we just have to wire up the connector to the metrics pipeline.
-This works since for internal metrics we use the same structire as the [`influx` codec](../reference/codecs/influx.md).
+So with all our connectors and pipelines configured, we have to wire up the connector to the metrics pipeline.
+This works since, for internal metrics, we use the same structure as the [`influx` codec](../reference/codecs/influx.md).

 ```troy
 define flow metrics